 The UK is amongst the safest countries to travel around in the world.
 OK there is such a thing as ‘wrong place, wrong time’ that can happen to anyone, but you only need to look at any comparable international crime indicators pertaining to any felony you care to think of to realise that the UK compares very favourably.

 You might find it helpful to bring your own mobile phone and make whatever arrangements are necessary to have it operational.
-We endeavour to try and be available to you on a ‘needs be’ basis throughout the day, and will issue you with full mobile contact details should you require our assistance in-situ.
-Reception is sometimes a bit patchy in peripheral areas though, and many courses will have a no mobile phone rule whilst playing.
+Reception is sometimes a bit patchy in peripheral areas though, and some courses will have a no mobile phone rule whilst playing.
+Faraway Fairways endeavour to be available to you on a ‘needs be’ basis throughout the day, and will issue you with contact details should you require our assistance in-situ.
+In reality however we find most clients prefer to rely on the less intrusive medium of e-mail which they pick up at their convenience

 We can over-do worry if we aren’t careful, and we wouldn’t want to send you into pangs of paranoia.
 For the most part you’re going to be perfectly ok.
-In addition your guide(s) are well aware of most of the dos and don’ts, as well as things that the guidebooks daren’t commit to the written record (similarly, neither will we!).
+There is a danger that we end up exploring 1001 unlikely possibilities if we begin to examine the finer protocols of all the do’s and don’ts.
 We don’t propose to hand out an introductory lecture on this subject though as it hardly seems an appropriate starting point to a vacation.
 It’s about enjoyment, not survival!
-We’re happy to offer discreet guidance should anyone want to ask about how certain views or behaviours are likely to be met.
+There are certain things that guidebooks daren’t commit to the written record though (similarly, neither will we!).
+Faraway Fairways are happy to offer discreet guidance should anyone want to ask about how certain views or behaviours are likely to be met though.
 In truth such enquiries are normally very interesting and we welcome them as they often throw light on other things.

 International golf course rankings

-Scotland has twelve courses in the world’s top-100.
-The likes of Nairn, Gleneagles, and Prestwick can’t have missed out by much.
-Scotland is roughly the same size as South Carolina, making her not only the home of golf, but the richest golf mine on the planet
+Scotland has Thirteen courses variously rated in the world’s top-100.
+The likes of Royal Aberdeen and Loch Lomond occasionally rank too, whereas Western Gailes, Nairn, and Gleneagles, can’t be missing out by much.
+Not only is Scotland the ‘home of golf’, but since she is roughly the same size as South Carolina, this concentration of quality also makes her the richest golf mine on the planet as well